-- Tubal ligation is a permanent form of contraception that should only be considered when you are sure that you do not want to have a child in the future.
+- Tubal ligation is a permanent method of contraception that should only be considered when you are sure you do not want to have a child in the future.

 How well does tubal ligation prevent pregnancy?